swcarpentry/DEPRECATED-boot-camps/version-control/git/local/Readme.md

 You can use `git log` and `git diff` to explore your history and determine which version you are interested in.
 Choose a version and note the *hash* for that version.
-(Let's assume `abc456`)
+(Let's assume `abc456`).  **NOTE:** the version you choose will be the changes you wish to remove, not the final point that you want to reach.
+In this case, you will remove the changes made in `abc456`, rather than 'rolling back' to `abc456`.

      git revert abc456

 **Importantly,** this will not erase the intervening commits.
 This will create a new commit that is changed from the previous commit by a change that will recreate the desired version.
-This retains a complete provenance of your software, and be compared to the prohibition in removing pages from a lab notebook.
+This retains a complete provenance of your software, and can be compared to the prohibition in removing pages from a lab notebook.

 ### Exercise :